Asbestos and Your Home

 - Internal Walls and Ceilings – wall sheeting and/or low-density fibre boards were used, both for their insulative properties and fire resistance.
 They are usually lightweight in nature.

-- Internal Angle Mouldings and Architraves – usually made of asbestos cement sheeting, providing a decorative element to windows, doors and ceilings.
+- Internal Angle Mouldings and Architraves – usually made of AC sheeting, providing a decorative element to windows, doors and ceilings.

 - Plaster – used on walls and ceilings, some plasters used asbestos in the manufacturing process.
 Asbestos containing plasters improved fire resistance.